Skip to content

 Unusual noises.
 Whining, humming, or buzzing sounds coming from the transmission area can indicate low fluid level or fluid that has lost its lubricating properties.

 If you notice any of these signs, do not wait.
-Driving with bad transmission fluid accelerates wear on the clutch packs, bands, and gears inside the transmission — turning a $100 to $200 fluid change into a $3,000 to $7,000 transmission rebuild or replacement.
+Driving with bad transmission fluid accelerates wear on the clutch packs, bands, and gears inside the transmission — turning an affordable fluid change into a major transmission rebuild or replacement that costs many times more.

 Recommended intervals vary by manufacturer and transmission type, but here are general guidelines: